mishrasur7/Easy-Shopping/README.md

 # My first project with redux

 ## Key features available at the moment
-- Displays products from api in products page.\
+- Displays products from api in products page.
-- Products can be added to cart.\
+- Products can be added to cart.
+- Basic CRUD operations are avaiable
 - Authentication via google.

+## Future plans
+- Enable theme for light and dark mode
+- Registering users, diaplaying their firstname on the screen
+- More secured authentication methods
+- Restrict users to add, update, and delete products
+- Make UI better

 ## Instruction to start the project